klehmann/domino-jna/README.md

 * APIs to **create/read/update Domino appointments** via iCal format and the option to only output selected fields into the generated iCal (e.g. only start/end/summary) and full meeting workflow action support (accept/decline invitation etc.)
 * APIs to **read and modify the ECL**
 * APIs to **read and write Out-of-Office information (OOO) of any user**
+* API to **read the item definition table** of a database (all fieldnames and fieldtypes, useful to track FT Search issues and provide fieldname typeahead)

 **Please note:**